Code-Institute-Submissions/ms2-letsfly/README.md

 [Cloudinary](https://cloudinary.com/) used to store images for the project.
 [Browserstack](https://www.browserstack.com/) used to check the responsiveness of project across a range of devices and browsers
-[MobiReady](https://ready.mobi/) used to check if the site is mobile responsive
+[MobiReady](https://ready.mobi/) used to check if the site is mobile responsive [Responsinator](https://www.responsinator.com/?url=https%3A%2F%2Felerel.github.io%2Fms2-letsfly%2F) used to check how the responsive the design of the project was across different devices.

 Tools/Resources: Tania Rascia Tutorial, what the JS by Jim Morel Scotch.io's web tutorial on how to build a memory card game [Sandra Israel-Ovirih's](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-process-flow)